-Members are requested to give notice of any declaration of interest in respect of items of business on the agenda.
+Members are requested to give notice of any declarations of interest in respect of items of business on the Agenda.

-2. Minutes (Page 7)
+2. Minutes (Page 5)

-The accuracy of the Minutes of meeting of the Cabinet held on 7 June 2016 will be confirmed and the Minutes signed in accordance with Paragraph 7 (1) of Schedule 7 of the Local Government (Scotland) Act 1973 (copy enclosed).
+The accuracy of the Minutes of (i) the ordinary meeting of the Committee held on 18 May 2016; and (ii) the special meeting held on 7 June 2016 will be confirmed and the Minutes signed in accordance with Paragraph 7 (1) of Schedule 7 of the Local Government (Scotland) Act 1973 (copy enclosed).